Shalom Hanoch: Musical career

-The 2010s

 In 2010, Shalom Hanoch launched a new concert named "Arba Tachanot" (Four Stations), where he took a tour through milestones achieved throughout his career.
 The first milestone was dedicated to the albums "Shablul", "Plastelina" and "Shalom"; The second one to "Adam Betoch Atzmo" and "Sof Onat Hatapuzim"; the Third focused on "Hatuna Levana" and "Al Pney HaAdmaa" and the fourth to "mechakim LaMashiach" and "Rak Ben Adam".
 These concerts were custom to feature surprise guests such as Ehud Banay, Berry Sakharof, Rita, Aviv Geffen, Tom & Orit Petrober (Hayehudim), Ninet Tayeb, Romi Hanoch, Assaf Amdursky, Dana Berger, Yizhar Ashdot and Keren Peles.
 The concerts were documented on a live concert album of 4 CDs and on DVD.